How grab-and-go food chains are adjusting to coronavirus reality

 Starbucks in late May said it had regained nearly two-thirds of its comparable U.S. stores sales from the prior year, and in China it said comparable-store sales reached about 80% of the prior year levels.
 The U.S. and China are the company’s two largest markets.

-Greggs has begun to test delivery through Just Eat and pickup through Click & Collect.
+Greggs has begun to test delivery through Just Eat (TKWY.AS) and pickup through Click & Collect.
 But analysts are skeptical.

 Most of its outlets are tiny, making it a challenge to keep staff and customers far enough apart.
 Selling in the high volumes Greggs needs to make its model work could also prove difficult.